 Inventory Management is one of the most crucial factors behind an FBA seller’s success.
 It can make or break their Amazon business.
 By learning effective inventory management techniques, one can reduce storage fees, inventory costs and improve their overall profit margin.

 To help sellers measure the health of their inventory, Amazon has developed a metric known as Amazon Inventory Performance Index(IPI) – it is based on how well you can generate sales by stocking trending products and optimizing on-hand inventory at the same time.

 So, before we jump right into the ideal Amazon IPI score 2022 and its threshold, let us first understand what exactly the IPI score is, how it is calculated, and what affects your IPI Score performance.
 So, let’s get started-

 Topics to be covered:

-IPI was introduced in 2018 to gauge inventory levels and set stock limits to help underperforming Amazon sellers improve their business trajectory by identifying the areas of improvement in inventory management.
+IPI was introduced in 2018 to gauge inventory levels and set stock limits to help novice Amazon sellers improve their business trajectory by identifying the areas of improvement in inventory management.

 According to Amazon, the Inventory Performance Index measures your inventory health and profits, it also takes into consideration how well you fix your product listing problems such as keeping popular products in stock and removing unavailable products from your listings.